randomtruffles/Dominion_League/faq.md

 #### Which cardlists do we play with?

-The default is to respect the disliked and banned cardlists, and to use no other special rules (such as "Extra Allies").
+The default is to respect the disliked and banned cardlists, and to use no other special rules (such as "Extra Plunder").
 These are also the default settings for a table on Dominion Online.
 Players can agree to make changes to this, such as respecting the liked cardlist.
 See [table settings](/rules#4.5), [table settings reference](/rules#4.6), and [modifying table settings](/rules#4.7) for more information.

 #### What are cardlists?